danieldunderfelt/danieldunderfelt.github.io/_posts/2015-07-05-oh-look-laravel-is-being-awesome-again.md

 Each time your app wants an EventPusher, it will be provided with an instance of the the RedisEventPusher.

 See how the interface is bound using a string?
-As the service contaniner is simply a glorified array, we can bind *any* class to *any* string and dynamically instantiate it whenever we need it!
+As the service container is simply a glorified array, we can bind *any* class to *any* string and dynamically instantiate it whenever we need it!

 Which means this will work: